 Painted brick will revitalize an exterior that is showing its age, whether it be discolored brick, repairs that don’t blend in, or an addition that was added on that has a different colored brick.
 Painting the brick is a solution to make them look uniform once again.

 If you’ve hired a painting contractor to paint the brick on the exterior of your home, make sure they take the proper steps to ensure it is done correctly.
-First, pressure washing with light pressure will take off any mildew, dirt and general debris that gets built up on the brick.
+First, pressure washing with light pressure will take off any mildew, dirt, and general debris that gets built upon the brick.
 Care must be taken not to saturate the brick too much because it’s porous and can soak up water.
-Allow to dry a couple of days before starting the painting process.
+Allow drying a couple of days before starting the painting process.

 Painted brick is a home trend in metro Atlanta that is sure to last a long time.
 If you’re interested in painting the brick exterior of your home, contact Three Brothers Painting to set up a free estimate.